-3 Q. Staff witness Mantle (Staff Report, p 60) states "The Commission 2 baseload or intermediate mode such as Empire or Aquila 1 an FAC just as much as utilities with combined-cycle plants operating in

-A. No. As I stated above, utilities that employ natural gas generation for intermediate and base power demands have greater certainty of their underlying demand for natural gas and purchased-power.
+- Staff witness Mantle (Staff Report, p 60) states "The Commission found in the Aquila and Empire rate cases that two components of fuel and purchased-power expense, the cost of natural gas, and spot purchased-power costs, have fluctuated significantly in the past and are expected to continue to be volatile in the future.
+However, Ameren uses a much smaller percentage of natural gas-based power and spot purchased-power to serve its load than either Aquila or Empire."
+Do you agree with Ms. Mantle that Aquila and Empire each deserve to have an FAC to the extent that they are more reliant upon "natural gas-based power and spot purchased-power"? - No. As I stated above, utilities that employ natural gas generation for intermediate and base power demands have greater certainty of their underlying demand for natural gas and purchased-power.
 This certainty of demand allows them to effectively hedge more of their natural gas costs with hedging tools, such as NYMEX futures contracts, which are available for periods beyond five years in the future.
 To the extent that AmerenUE could have known gas generation demand, it could effectively hedge natural gas costs, in addition to hedging its coal costs.
 In fact, the natural gas NYMEX futures market provides superior liquidity for hedging prices than is available for coal.
-The argument that an FAC is appropriate for

-Aquila and Empire, since they are more reliant upon natural gas and
+The argument that an FAC is appropriate for Aquila and Empire, since they are more reliant upon natural gas and

-1 purchased-power than AmerenUE, is flawed, both because gas is an ever-2 increasing portion of AmerenUE's supply and also given the very significant exposure of AmerenUE's net fuel costs to volatile and 3 4 uncertain power markets.
-5 V. MATERIAL IMPACT OF NATURAL GAS PRICE VOLATILITY 6 Q. Mr. Glaeser, Staff witness Mantle states "For AmerenUE fluctuations 7 in natural gas prices and spot purchased-power prices have not been substantial enough to have a material impact on AmerenUE's revenue 8 9 requirement."
+1 purchased-power than AmerenUE, is flawed, both because gas is an ever- 2 increasing portion of AmerenUE's supply and also given the very 3 significant exposure of AmerenUE's net fuel costs to volatile and 4 uncertain power markets.
+5 v.
+MATERIAL IMPACT OF NATURAL GAS PRICE VOLATILITY 6 Q. Mr. Glaeser, Staff witness Mantle states "For AmerenUE fluctuations 7 in natural gas prices and spot purchased-power prices have not been 8 substantial enough to have a material impact on AmerenUE's revenue 9 requirement."
 (Staff Report, p.
 61).
 Do you agree that fluctuations in 10 natural gas prices are not substantial enough to have a material 11 impact on AmerenUE?
-12 No. Although the total percentage of gas generation cost for AmerenUE is A. 13 less than that of Aquila or Empire, the magnitude of AmerenUE's gas 14 costs are significant and can have a material impact on AmerenUE.
-In my 15 direct testimony I noted that future natural gas procurement costs can vary 16 by \$38,110,000 to \$156,153,170 (a difference of \$118 million) in 2009 and from \$51,500,800 to \$222,555,600 (a difference of \$171 million) in 17 18 2012.
+12 Α. No. Although the total percentage of gas generation cost for AmerenUE is 13 less than that of Aquila or Empire, the magnitude of AmerenUE's gas 14 costs are significant and can have a material impact on AmerenUE.
+In my 15 direct testimony I noted that future natural gas procurement costs can vary 1 6 by \$38,110,000 to \$156,153,170 (a difference of \$118 million) in 2009 17 and from \$51,500,800 to \$222,555,600 (a difference of \$171 million) in 18 2012.
 19 VI.
 PRUDENT MANAGEMENT OF NATURAL GAS COSTS 20 Q. Witnesses Johnstone, Brubaker and Cohen each assert that 21 AmerenUE will not prudently control fuel costs if it is permitted to 22 use an FAC.
-What policies and strategies are in place to assure that 23 AmerenUE will prudently manage fuel costs?
+What policies and strategies are in place to assure that 23 Ameren IIF will nrudently manage fuel costs?